mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 1. You can revert back to MAMP PRO 3.52 by downloading it [here](https://www.mamp.info/en/downloads/older-versions/){:target="_blank"}

 2. Install MAMP PRO 3.52 over your current installation of MAMP PRO 4.xx.
-Do not use the uninstaller in /Applications/MAMP PRO, this will delete your database data.
+Do not use the uninstaller in `/Applications/MAMP PRO`, this will delete your database data.

 3. Did you make any modifications to your hosts while using the MAMP PRO 4 demo ?